JessiCisewskiKehe/DarkMatterTDA/README.md

 Berry, E., Chen, Y.C., Cisewski-Kehe, J. and Fasy, B.T., 2020.
 Functional summaries of persistence diagrams.
 Journal of Applied and Computational Topology, 4(2), pp.211-262.

-If you come across any issues or bugs, please contact Jessi Cisewski-Kehe at jjkehe@wsic.edu.
+If you come across any issues or bugs, please contact Jessi Cisewski-Kehe at jjkehe@wisc.edu.

 ######################################## Data and Summaries